Kumai (village): Area and population

 The village is spread over 600 acres of land.
-Total Number of household is approx 1700 consisting of 6232 voters and population of 15,000 approx divided into 12 wards.
+The total number of houimately eholds is approx 1,700, consisting of 6,232 voters and a population of approximately 15,000 divided into 12 wards.
 Most of the population are dependent on agriculture and produces mainly two crops Wheat and Padi.
 Literacy rate of the village is 54% approx but it has produced a number of higher qualifications including 3 MBBS, 2 Chartered Accountant, 15 Engineers and an ASM.

 Representatives

-MP of the area is gopal jee thakur, MLA of the area is Swarna singh, Zila Parishad of the area is Shri Abul Kaair, Panchayat Samiti of the area is shri Manoj Sharma.
+The MP of the area is Gopal Jee Thakur, MLA of the area is Swarna Singh, Zila Parishad of the area is Ajay Yadav, Panchayat Samiti of the area is shri Manoj Sharma.

 The Mukhiya of Village panchayat is Mrs. Ratan Devi and Sarpanch of the village is Mrs. Aisa Mashkur.

 Schools

-There are six schools and 7 Anganwadi Kendra in the Gram Panchayat.
+There are six schools and seven Anganwadi Kendra in the Gram Panchayat.